brampat/security/README.md

 Collection of links to Security stuff

 ## Disclaimer:
+This information is gathered from public sources on (among others) Internet including Twitter, GitHub, various InfoSec blogs, sites etc.
+If you see any information that originated from you and you would like to have it removed, please notify me on Github or Twitter and describe the URL of this material in my repo, the source of this material, the reason to have it removed (eg. copyright claim) and a reasonable proof that you are the legitimate owner of this material.

 Do NOT use this knowledge for any illegal activities and / or any activities that you do NOT have explicit authorization to do so.
 Failure to gain authorization BEFORE you even try to hack a system may result in prosecution and punishment in either confinement and / or fines.